Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 Joint or muscle pain?
 Your medications may be playing a part.

-The medications you take for pain, depression, high cholesterol and more might lead to other unwanted symptoms.
-Help is here.
+The medicines you take for pain, depression, high cholesterol and more might lead to other unwanted symptoms, but help is here.

-As we get older, it’s easy to blame aches and pains on things like arthritis, past injuries or just all those birthdays gone by.
+As we get older, it’s easy to blame aches and pains on things like arthritis or past injuries.
 But you don’t have to grin and bear it.
-If you’re taking any medications, it’s a good idea to ask your doctor to give them a closer look.
+If you’re taking any medications, ask your doctor to give them a closer look.
 That includes common over-the-counter (OTC) and prescription medications.

-The reason: Some medications have been linked to pain in the joints, back, stomach, head and more, says pain management specialist Medhat Mikhael, MD.
+The reason: Some medications have been linked to pain in the joints, back, stomach, head and more.
+That is according to pain management specialist Medhat Mikhael, MD.
 He’s an anesthesiologist at the Surgical Center at MemorialCare Orange Coast medical center in Fountain Valley, California.

 Sometimes the fix is as simple as talking to your doctor.
 They might suggest changing your dose or switching to another similar treatment.
 Some simple lifestyle changes may also help.